chrisa/node-dtrace-provider/README.md

 ## CAVEATS

-This is the first working version, and there are a number of important cleanups to be made.
-Creating a provider will leak memory, although firing a probe should not.

 Performance is not where it should be, most especially the disabled-probe effect.
-Probes are already using the "is-enabled" feature of DTrace, but too much work needs to be done before that's checked.
+Probes are already using the "is-enabled" feature of DTrace to control execution of the arguments-gathering callback, but too much work needs to be done before that's checked.
 Improving this may imply changes to the API shown in the example above.